-Imagine the knee as a ball resting on a flat plate.
-The ball is the end of the thighbone as it enters the joint, and the plate is the top of the shinbone.
+Imagine the knee as a The ball is the end of the thighbone as it enters the joint, and the plate is the top of the shinbone.
 The menisci actually wrap around the round end of the upper bone to fill the space between it and the flat shinbone.

-The menisci act like a gasket, helping to distribute the weight from the femur to the tibia.
+The menisci act like a gasket, from the femur to the tibia.

 Without the menisci, any weight on the femur will be concentrated to one point on the tibia.
 But with the menisci, weight is spread out across the tibial surface.
 Weight distribution by the menisci is important because it protects the articular cartilage on the ends of the bones from excessive forces.
 Without the menisci, the concentration of force into a small area on the articular cartilage can damage the surface, leading to degeneration over time.